indexebusiness/docs/admin/source/chapter02.rst

 3.1 Management Scope
 **********************

-In the |prodname|, objects that can be managed are defined in the following picture.
+In |prodname|, objects that can be managed are defined in the following picture.
 You can manage objects at different levels from one single management portal.

 .. image:: _static/ManagementScope.png